 Frequently Asked Questions

-How many Recycling Stations exist in each region?
+How many Recycling Stations are there in total?

 Should I upgrade all Recycling Stations equally or focus on specific ones?